shivanshsinghraghuvanshi/toll-collector/README.md

 # toll-collector

+### Author: `Shivansh Singh Raghuvanshi`
+1. Have Docker installed on your system and start the docker.
-1. run `go mod vendor` in root directory after installing all the dependency
+2. run `docker-compose -f "docker-compose.yaml" up -d --build` in root directory after installing all the dependency.
+3. Your endpoint is `http://localhost:8000/graphql` for all apli inteections